UCAT ANZ Test Format

 UCAT ANZ Scoring

-Detailed information on how the UCAT ANZ is scored is here.
+Read detailed information on the UCAT ANZ scoring page.

 UCAT ANZ Subtests

-The information below provides an overview of the five subtests.
+The information below provides an overview of the four subtests.
 More detailed information can be found in the Question Tutorials.
-The tutorials include general advice on how to approach the test as well as in-depth tips and strategies on how to approach and answer each of the different question types within all five subtests.
+The tutorials include general advice on how to approach the test as well as in-depth tips and strategies on how to approach and answer each of the different question types within all four subtests.

 The Verbal Reasoning subtest assesses your ability to read and think carefully about information presented in passages and to determine whether specific conclusions can be drawn from information presented.
+You are presented with eleven passages of text, each associated with four questions.
 You are not expected to use prior knowledge to answer the questions.

 Doctors and dentists need excellent verbal reasoning skills in order to understand complex information and communicate this clearly and simply to patients.
 Medical practitioners must also be able to interpret findings from published materials and apply this to their own practice.
 It is essential they are able to critique such materials and draw their own conclusion as to the validity of any findings.